|2014 Season (CBSSports.com)||180.00||13.00||10.00||0.00||3.50||1.22||174.00||66.00|

 |by R.J.
 White | CBSSports.com|

-(4/8/14) Padres pticher Tyson Ross took the loss Tuesday, giving up seven runs (two earned) on five hits and five walks in 5 1/3 innings while striking out two in his team's 8-6 loss to the Indians.
+(8/3/14) Padres pitcher Tyson Ross didn't factor into Sunday's decision after giving up two earned runs on five hits and two walks in six-plus innings and striking out seven in his team's 4-3, 10-inning win over the Braves.

 |Despite carrying just a .273 winning percentage (3-8) in 2013, Tyson Ross pitched better than his record indicated.
 Ross' season got off to a bit of a disappointing start since he found himself on the disabled list after three starts because of left (non-throwing) shoulder subluxation, which he suffered while hitting.
 Once Ross returned a few weeks later, he was sent to the Padres' bullpen before finally regaining his rotation spot in late July.
 Ross pitched pretty well down the stretch, posting a 2.93 ERA and striking out 85 batters in 80 innings in his final 13 starts.
 Ross credited his late-season surge on the development of a changeup as a third pitch to complement his fastball and slider.
 The former A's prospect now heads into 2014 on the verge of a breakout campaign.
 Fantasy owners will love the fact he struck out 8.6 batters per nine innings last season and retains relief-pitching eligibility heading into 2014.
 He's more of a late-round Fantasy pick, but he has a bit more value in leagues where his RP eligibility plays a major factor.

 |Upcoming 7 Games|